How to buy GW Pharmaceuticals shares

 Own GW Pharmaceuticals shares in just a few minutes.

-GW Pharmaceuticals plc is a drug manufacturers—general business with stocks listed in the US.
+GW Pharmaceuticals plc is a drug manufacturers-general business with stocks listed in the US.
 GW Pharmaceuticals shares (GWPH) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$100.44 – an increase of 0.38% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in GW Pharmaceuticals